4forces/project1/README.md

 The website's layout (link [here](http://www.cakkavala.org/index.htm)) has not changed since it was set up in 2000.

 ### Problem statement
 New sections and pages were added as and when needed over time.
-As a result, the website gradually became disorganised and un-intuitive, with have to click on various pages to search for what they need.
+As a result, the website gradually became disorganised and un-intuitive, with having to click on various pages to search for what they need.
 The site owner has additionally expressed the wish to improve the site by making it mobile responsive.

 ### Objective
 This project is an effort to revamp the original website, such that its layout is simple and conducive for viewing of information and accessing online resources.
 The next objective is to make the site mobile responsive.